Miyamura4/steam_key_picker/README.md

 And finally, after generated steam keys open "new.py" and fast switch window to steam key activation.

-It's my second job, be kindfull.
+It's my second job, be kind.